Dirty Bourbon River Show

 Bluegrass music inspired by the people, experiences, and scenery of the American Northeast.
 The Brummy Brothers blend traditional styles, modern influences, and improvisation.

-Their music is high energy, uplifting and surprisingly eclectic.
+Their music is high energy, uplifting, and eclectic.
 Their use of varied tempos, textures, and vocal harmonies creates a sonic soundscape that is unique and appealing.

 In January 2012, Andrew Morris (Guitar) and Russell Gottlieb (Banjo) joined brothers Dave (Standup bass) and Eric Brumberg (Mandolin) to form The Brummy Brothers.
 The four band mates write original bluegrass and jam grass music and tour heavily throughout the Northeast.